Why Should We Hire You? 10 Example Answers By Job Type [2020 Updated]

 “It appears that the marketing department is focused heavily on growth.
 I’ve been part of countless growth efforts at both startups and mid-sized companies.
 Due to that experience, I feel like I could bring a lot of that knowledge to the team and collaborate in a way that’s highly quantitative.
 I have plenty of results I could show the team and have that be a driver for our work.”

 “If I understand the needs of the job correctly, the marketing department is always focused on the management of active initiatives as well as the development of new ones.
 I’m a highly organized individual with a wealth of experience in all types of branding efforts.
-I feel like I’m a perfect fit for the job.”
+I feel like I’m a good fit for the job.”

 2 Example Answers To “Why Should We Hire You” For The Creative Department